Winter Skincare Solutions For Dogs and Cats

 Grooming & Bathing

-VetRxDirect offers a variety of products to meet your dog or cat’s skincare needs throughout every season.
+VetRxDirect offers a variety of products to meet your dog or cat’s skincare needs every season.
 Check out these top picks for winter:

-Image result for 03 omegaO3 Omega features high potency essential fatty acids EPA and DHA from wild-caught fish oil.
-It includes vitamins A, D, and E. It helps promote healthy skin and coat as well as immune and joint health.
-Giving O3 Omega to your dog or cat is easier since it comes in a variety of options including capsules, clip tips, liquid, soft chews, and mini bites.
+O3 Omega features high potency essential fatty acids EPA and DHA from wild-caught fish oil.
+It includes vitamins A, D, and E. It helps promote healthy skin and coat and immune and joint health.
+Giving O3 Omega to your dog or cat is easy since it comes in various options, including capsules, clip tips, and liquid.

 Bath Time Without The Water

 You should always ask your vet before choosing new shampoos and conditioners for your pet.
 Your veterinarian will also know what product will work best for your pet.
-VetRxDirect offers several types of waterless shampoos to choose from, some of the most popular include:
+VetRxDirect offers several types of waterless shampoos to choose from; some of the most popular include:

-HylaGroom at VetRxDirect
+Allerderm Foam Cleanser at VetRxDirect